peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 #### SVG To Canvas

-In one of my previous work, a [Figma plugin](https://github.com/deckgo/figma-deckdeckgo-plugin), I already developed a function that convert SVG to `HTMLCanvasElement`.
+In one of my previous works (a [Figma plugin](https://github.com/deckgo/figma-deckdeckgo-plugin)) I already developed a function that convert SVG to `HTMLCanvasElement`.

 ```javascript
 export const transformCanvas = ({index}: Frame): Promise<SvgToCanvas | undefined> => {